OpenDSA/OpenDSA/RST/source/Glossary.rst

    transitive
       In set notation, relation :math:`R` is transitive if whenever :math:`aRb`, then :math:`bRa`, for all :math:`a, b \in \mathbf{S}`.

+   traversal
+      Any process for visiting all of the objects in a collection (such as a tree or graph) in some order.

    tuple
       In set notation, another term for a :term:`sequence`.